contentauth/c2pa-attacks/attacks/README.md

 - `rendering.attack`: A simple "Hello World" attack that contains newlines to inspire testing rendering techniques that split the UI display with injected newlines.
 - `special_characters.attack`: A selection of special characters as a way to test special character handling in the UI.

 NOTE: The `.gitattributes` file in this directory maps the `.attack` filename extension to `binary` so that GitHub will persist binary characters in those files.

 ## Generating long strings

 To inject really long strings for triggering buffer overflows, it is easy to generate strings with some simple command lines.
-For exampl,e this command generates 100 'a' characters in the file `output_file.attack`:
+For example, this command generates 100 'a' characters in the file `output_file.attack`:

 ```shell
 printf 'a%.0s' {1..100} > output_file.attack